datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > ~~~
 {: .output}

-Our data frame had 10 variables, so we get 10 feilds that summarize the data.
+Our data frame had 10 variables, so we get 10 fields that summarize the data.
 The `tube_barcode`, `Volume..ul.`, `concentration..ng.ul`, `RIN`, variables are
 numerical data and so you get summary statistics on the min and max values for these columns, as well as mean, median, and interquartile ranges.
-The other data (e.g. `replicate`, etc.) are treated as catagorical data (which have special treatment in R - more on this in a bit).
-The top 6 different catagories and the number of times they appear (e.g. the replicate called 'A' appeared 31 times) are displayed.
+The other data (e.g. `replicate`, etc.) are treated as categorical data (which have special treatment in R - more on this in a bit).
+The top 6 different categories and the number of times they appear (e.g. the replicate called 'A' appeared 31 times) are displayed.
 There was only one value for `ship_date`, "20-Jul" which appeared 96 times.